CYarros10/gcp-dataproc-social-data-generator/README.md

 ## use-case

-Create many small files and upload to Google Cloud Storage.
-These numerous small files can be used to demonstrate how file size can affect performance of Hive/HBase/Spark on Dataproc.
+Create social data files of a specified size and upload to Google Cloud Storage.

 **The use-case of this repository is purely for learning purposes.**

 The newly created Dataproc Custom Image will contain software required for a python script to execute successfully.
 The Dataproc Workflow Template creates an ephemeral cluster that has initialization actions script that will download a large file containing an archive of reddit comments.
-Finally, once the large archive file is downloaded, the pyspark job is submitted to the cluster and processes the large file, uploading 250kb files to a specified [Google Cloud Storage](https://cloud.google.com/storage) location.
+Finally, once the large archive file is downloaded, the pyspark job is submitted to the cluster and processes the large file, uploading files to a specified [Google Cloud Storage](https://cloud.google.com/storage) location.

 Things you'll learn about: